HackYourFutureBelgium/curriculum/05-asynchronous-programming.md

-# Public APIs (3 weeks)
+# Asynchronous Programming (3 weeks)

 > Find the Module repository [right here]() (coming soon)

 "The Internet", "The Web", "Web Apps".
 All of these terms describe something that is interconnected.
 If you zoom out a bit, the entire internet is basically billions of computers all sharing information and software!
 But so far your projects have been all alone on your computer :(

-Understand the role of __Public APIs__ in modern computing and application development.
+Understand the role of public APIs in modern computing and application development.
 You'll never build a boring app again once the entire internet is at your fingertips :)

 ## Pains & Gains